Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_user_defined_sql_functions/getting_started_with_user_defined_sql_functions.md

 <!-- ------------------------ -->
 ## Overview
 Duration: 3

-changeme
+### User-defined functions (UDFs) let you extend the system to perform operations that are not available through the built-in, system-defined functions provided by Snowflake.

-User-defined functions (UDFs) let you extend the system to perform operations that are not available through the built-in, system-defined functions provided by Snowflake.
-Snowflake currently supports the following languages for writing UDFs:
+#### Snowflake currently supports the following languages for writing UDFs:

 - **SQL**: A SQL UDF evaluates an arbitrary SQL expression and returns either scalar or tabular results.